styx97/hf-fewshot/README.md

 ---

 #### Files required :

-For running a task, 4 additional files are required. [example_task](example_task) contains the setup for running a simple question answering task.
-A brief description of the 4 files is as follows :
+For running a task, five additional files are required. [example_tasks](example_tasks) contains the setup for three tasks: Question answering, pairwise comparison, and scoring.

+A brief description of the five required files based on [Question answering](example_tasks/question_answering/) is as follows :

+- A `config.yml` file should contain various hyperparameters and data paths in a yaml parsable format.
+See [configs/example_qna_config.yml](configs/example_qna_config.yml) for a sample file.

-- A `prompt.json` should contain prompts for generation.
-Each prompt should be in the following format
+- A `zero_shot.md` should contain the prompt for generation.

-    ```python
-    {
-        "prompt_name": {
-            #zero_shot: The initial prompt along with the input variables.
-In case of zero shot classification, this is the only prompt that will be needed.
-Example :
+    ```markdown
-            "zero_shot": "You are an expert in US history.
-Given a question about a US political figurem, answer it with a short paragraph.\n\nQUESTION: {question}\nANSWER: ",
+    You are an expert in US history.
+Given a question about a US political figurem, answer it with a short paragraph.

-            # followup: A followup prompt that fixes format for exemplars.
-Example:
-            "followup": "QUESTION: {question}\nANSWER: ",
-        }
-    }
+    QUESTION: {question}
+    ````
+- A `followup.md` should contain the format for few-shot examplars (optional for few-shot in-context learning):
+    ```markdown
+    QUESTION: {question}
+    ANSWER:
     ```
-    For a more involved example of a prompt, see [examples/sample_prompt.json](example_task/sample_prompt.json).

-- An `exemplars.jsonl` should contain exemplars in jsonlines format with the input and output variables.

-    ```python
-    {"input": "Who was the first president of the United States?","output": "George Washington"}
-    ...
-    ```

-    See [examples/sample_exemplars.jsonl](example_task/sample_exemplars.jsonl) for a sample file.

 - A `dataset.jsonl` should contain the dataset in jsonlines format with the input (and optionally output variables).
 NOTE: Each dataset item must have a key, to be specified under `dataset` -> `id_key` in `config.json`

     ```python